25-Aug-2025

 Calculate the mass increase, W₂ - W₁, and divide by the area exposed.
 For a 100-cm² test area, the numerical difference is equivalent to grams per square metre absorbed.
 Record contact time, test face, temperature, and humidity.
 Repeat and average the results with comments on outliers to measure material variability and acceptance requirements.

-In quality control, the Cobb Sizing Test is a standard method used to determine the water absorption of paper, paperboard, and similar materials.
-This test measures the amount of water a material can absorb over a specific period, expressed in square meters per gram.
+The Cobb Sizing Test is a recognized quality control test used to assess the water absorbency of paper, paperboard, and related products.
+The Cobb Test is determined by measuring how much water a material can absorb over a defined period of time and is expressed in square meters per gram.

 A Cobb Sizing Tester is an essential laboratory instrument for accurately determining the water absorption capacity of paper, cardboard, and corrugated board.
 In this test, a weighted sample is exposed to a fixed quantity of water for a specified duration under controlled conditions, and the mass of water absorbed is measured by weighing the wet sample.
 A lower Cobb value signifies better quality and durability, while a higher value highlights greater absorbency.